 Streaming and access to restricted sites

-Streaming and the ability to unblock additional restricted websites tend to be some of the more popular reasons for using a VPN.
-Surfshark is great for accessing content from a host of different platforms and countries, and it’s the better option of the duo by a significant margin.
+Streaming and the ability to access additional restricted websites tend to be some of the more popular reasons for using a VPN.
+Surfshark is great for accessing content from a host of different platforms and countries, and it’s the better option of the two by a significant margin.

-Surfshark unblocks the majority of streaming platforms from the US and the UK with ease, and performed well during testing.
+Surfshark works with the majority of streaming platforms from the US and the UK with ease, and performed well during testing.
 It can change Netflix regions, and also works with Amazon Prime Video, Disney+, BBC iPlayer, and many more.

 AVG Secure VPN wouldn’t be our go-to service in terms of accessing streaming sites like iPlayer or Hulu.
-It does access Netflix US, Netflix Germany, ITV Hub, and All 4, but it’s unreliable with almost everything else.
+It does work with Netflix US, Netflix Germany, ITV Hub, and All 4, but it’s unreliable with almost everything else.
 It is worth mentioning that AVG has a collection of dedicated streaming servers, although their IP addresses appear to have been banned by some platforms.
-It’s not the worst result, but it’s not as good as Surfshark if you want a VPN for streaming.

 Which of these VPNs work in China?

 When it comes to internet censorship, China is one of the most comprehensive countries in the world.
 The Great Firewall blocks everything from international news outlets to VPN websites.
-We’d advise you to install a VPN app to your device before you arrive.
-Even if you do have a VPN installed, there’s a high chance that the servers will have already been blacklisted when you try to connect.
+If you’re planning a trip to China, we’d advise you to install a VPN app to your device before you arrive.
+Even if you do have a VPN installed, there’s a possibility that the servers will have already been blacklisted when you try to connect.

-Surfshark is one of the top VPNs for China thanks to their NoBorders feature.
-(Settings > Advanced > NoBorders).
+That said, Surfshark is one of the most consistent VPNs for getting online in China thanks to its NoBorders feature (Settings > Advanced > NoBorders).
 It’s specifically designed to be used in more restrictive regions, and will allow you to browse the internet anonymously.